New Skin (song)

-"New Skin" is a song by American rock band Incubus and was released as the second single from its second album, S.C.I.E.N.C.E..
+"New Skin" is a song by American rock band Incubus.
+It was released as the second single from their second studio album, S.C.I.E.N.C.E.
+(1997).
 It reached #38 on the Billboard Active Rock chart in 1998.
-This song originally appeared on the demo Let Me Tell Ya 'Bout Root Beer in 1995.
-It was featured as the intro song to the PC game Motocross Madness 2 developed by Rainbow Studios, and also makes an appearance in the soundtrack of Test Drive Off Road 3 developed by Infogrames North America.
-The song's bridge quotes Buckminster Fuller's quote, "Up to the Twentieth Century, reality was everything humans could touch, smell, see, and hear.
+It originally appeared on their 1995 EP Let Me Tell Ya 'Bout Root Beer.

+The song's bridge samples systems theorist Buckminster Fuller's quote, "Up to the Twentieth Century, reality was everything humans could touch, smell, see, and hear.
 Since the initial publication of the chart of the electromagnetic spectrum, humans have learned that what they can touch, smell, see, and hear is less than one-millionth of reality."